 Did you ever wonder what happens when some device fails?
 Field engineers are there to take care of that right!
-Now when a field engineer arrives there might be a hundred reasons why the device failed.
-What the field engineer does is, he goes into the log file and then looks at the log just before the device failed, and voila!
+Now when a field engineer arrives, there might be a hundred reasons why the device failed.
+The field engineer goes into the log file and then looks at the log just before the device failed, and voila!
 With the log file, the error can be sought out pretty quickly and efficiently.
 Now you must be wondering that these logs would be generated at some instance of time.
 Yes, you are correct!
 Now, what happens to such a huge amount of data?
-That is where log management software like Graylog, Kibana comes into the picture and tries to automate the majority of the log management tasks.
+That is where log management software like Graylog, Kibana, comes into the picture and tries to automate the majority of the log management tasks.

 Head to Head Comparison between Graylog vs Kibana (Infographics)

 Below are the top 6 differences between Graylog vs Kibana:

 Following are key differences between Graylog vs Kibana:

 - here we would dive a little deeper into Graylog and Kibana.
 Kibana is one of the element of ELK stack which deals with the GUI perspective to visualize a huge amount of data whereas Graylog is a solution which depends on MongoDB and Elasticsearch to operate.

 - There are different genres in which Graylog and Kibana differentiate themselves, and we would look over them one by one in this section.
 We would be looking at the different genre: Learning curve, Usability, plugins availability, Pricing, Visualizations, Indexing.

 - Starting off with the learning curve, Kibana has a steep learning curve because of the fact that the ELK stack is fairly an advanced suite of products.
 This learning curve is a debatable issue as people who are comfortable with ELK might argue that the curve is rather flat, but when we compare Graylog and Kibana, Kibana has a much steeper learning curve and the one for Kibana is rather smooth.